inovativatec/otimizenesting-learn/src/Inovativatec.Otimize.Nesting.Doc/index.md

 Otimize Nesting is a lightweight but powerful nesting software which runs on your computer and is available for Windows.

+Otimize Nesting empowers fabricators with intelligent nesting technology that transforms raw sheet material into precision-cut layouts, maximizing yield, minimizing scrap, and saving time.
+Whether you're working with metal, wood, or composites, our solution delivers optimized cutting plans that boost efficiency and reduce costs.

 # Where to begin?

 If this is your first time using Otimize Nesting, you should refer to the [account creation](tutorial/creating-an-account.md).